habi/EAWAG-manuscript/manuscript.md

 By detecting the largest components in the cropped copies of the datasets we can easily extract and visualize the otoliths in 3D, as shown in Figure @fig:otolith3d.
 The extracted otoliths are thus prepared for further analysis and display.
-The simple three-dimensional visualization is integrated in the aforementiones Jupyter notebook through an integrated visualization library [@https://github.com/K3D-tools/K3D-jupyter] and is also shown in the [Supplementary Materials]
+The simple three-dimensional visualization is integrated in the aforementiones Jupyter notebook through an integrated visualization library [@https://github.com/K3D-tools/K3D-jupyter] and is also shown in the [Supplementary Materials].

 ![Result of automatic otolith extraction.
   Three-dimensional view of extracted otolith.](images/104016.head.rec.otolith.region.3D.png){#fig:otolith3d}